-The following table sets forth the names and ages, as of , 2023, and titles of the individuals we currently expect to serve as our executive officers and members of our board of directors at the time of the separation.
+The following table sets forth the names and ages, as of , 2023, and titles of the individuals we currently expect to serve as our executive officers and members of our board of directors upon completion of the separation.
 Certain biographical information with respect to those executive officers and directors follows the table.

-Name Age Position
+Name

-Name Caroline Loew, Ph.D.
-Chief Executive Officer
+Caroline Loew, Ph.D.

-Chief Financial Officer

-Director